 Note: If you follow this procedure, client tokens become "open" tokens, since the host check is disabled.
 Session tokens will continue to be associated with a specific session ID, but not with a specific host.

 1. Open the following properties file on the SpectrumTM Technology Platform server:

-SpectrumLocation/server/app/conf/spectrum-container.properties spectrum.security.authentication.token.remoteClientCheck.enabled=false
+SpectrumLocation/server/app/conf/spectrum-container.properties

 2. Set the following property to false.